AAV9 Gene Therapy Project for SPG4

 About SPG4

-About the AAV9 Vector Gene Therapy Project for SPG4
+About the AAV9 Vector Approach

 Project Status

 As a result of the Second Scientific Symposium on De Novo SPG4 hosted by The Lilly and Blair Foundation and the National Institutes of Health (NIH), the four institutions below were able to connect and forge a path forward to establish the AAV9 Gene Therapy Project for SPG4.
-The Lilly and Blair Foundation is proud to fund this incredible work in collaboration with the CureSPG4 Foundation and the Laidlaw Family.
-In July of 2024, we fully funded the first three project aims and we look forward to posting research updates here as they become available.
+In July 2024, The Lilly and Blair Foundation – in partnership with the Cure SPG4 Foundation and the Laidlaw family – fully funded the first three aims of the project.
+Work on these aims is now underway.
+We will continue to fundraise for the subsequent aims (4 through 7) to ensure the project’s completion.
+We are committed to providing updates on research progress as milestones are achieved..

 Essential Study Aims